ilfrich/annotator/README.md

 # The Annotator

 General purpose tool to create image annotations for machine learning purposes.

-The system supports single images and frame sets (provided as zip file).
+> **The system supports single images and frame sets (multiple images _of the same size_ provided as zip file).**

 Annotations can be downloaded as JSON file and used in machine learning tools to train image analytic models.